yavuzdeg/yavuzdeg/README.md

 - 👀 I’m interested in software testing.
 - 🌱 I am a Software QA Engineer.
 - Java lover.
 I started IT with learning Java, so Java comes first.
-- I know Selenium, Cypress and Appium.
+- Selenium, Cucumber, TestNG, JUnit, Cypress and Appium.
 - 💞️ I can collaborate on testing tools and Java.
 - 📫 You can contact me via my e-mail: yavuzdeg@hotmail.com